-Whether you believe it or not, lacrosse has been a sport at the heart of Eccles since 1896.
+Believe it or not, lacrosse has been a sport at the heart of Eccles since the late 19th century.

 The first record of Lacrosse in Eccles was in 1896 when Eccles won the second division championship.